Duality between open systems and closed bilayer systems: Thermofield double states as quantum many-body scars: Abstract

 \section{Abstract}

 We establish a duality between open many-body systems governed by the Gorini-Kossakowski-Sudarshan-Lindblad (GKSL) equation and satisfying the detailed balance condition on the one side, and closed bilayer systems with a self-adjoint Hamiltonian on the other side.
-Under this duality, the identity operator on the open system side maps to the thermofield double state which turns out to be a quantum many-body scar of the dual Hamiltonian $\mathcal H$.
-A remarkable feature of this thermofield scar is a tunable entanglement entropy controlled by the reservoir temperature on the open system side.
+Under this duality, the identity operator on the open system side maps to a quantum many-body scar of the dual Hamiltonian $\mathcal H$.
+This scar eigenstate has a form of a thermofield double state for a single-body conserved quantity entering the detailed balance conditions.
+A remarkable feature of this thermofield scar is a tunable single-layer entanglement entropy controlled by the reservoir temperature on the open system side.
 Further, we identify broad classes of many-body open systems with nontrivial explicit eigen operators $Q$ of the Lindbladian superoperator.
 The expectation values of the corresponding observables exhibit a simple exponential decay, $\langle Q\rangle_t=e^{-\Gamma t} \langle Q \rangle_0$, irrespectively of the initial state.
 Under the above duality, these eigen operators give rise to additional (towers of) scars.
 Finally, we point out that more general superoperators (not necessarily of the GKSL form) can be mapped to self-adjoint Hamiltonians of bilayer systems harbouring scars, and provide an example thereof.

 {\it Introduction.}~ Dualities are precious gems of Physics.
 A duality provides a fortunate opportunity to look at the same phenomenon from different angles or, alternatively, to relate two seemingly different phenomena.
 Of particular value are instances when some object looks quite complex on the one side of the duality but turns out to be very simple on the other side.
 Then the duality becomes a powerful tool for describing this object.